German foreign minister headed to Iran to save nuclear deal | DW | 06.06.2019

 Tightening the screws: After the US reimposed sanctions on Iran, as well as countries and companies doing business with Iran, the government in Tehran threatened to pull out of part of the agreement unless other signatories could offer help to stem the pain of the US sanctions.
 Tehran has given China, Russia, France, Germany and Britain until Friday to offer solutions.

-Increasing aggressive US stance: The US has increasingly taken a more belligerent stance toward Tehran, most recently by deploying an aircraft carrier group, missiles, and a B-52 bomber squadron to the region, citing unspecified threats from Iran.
+Increasingly aggressive US stance: The US has increasingly taken a more belligerent stance toward Tehran, most recently by deploying an aircraft carrier group, missiles and a B-52 bomber squadron to the region, citing unspecified threats from Iran.

 js/rt (AFP, dpa)